Last Updated on May 25, 2022

 DPAC (Durham Performing Arts Center) is nestled in the center of Durham’s American Tobacco District and trust me—this is a venue that cannot be missed.
-It’s one of the best indoor things you can do while in the Bull City and it’s also recognized as one of the best in the US.
+It’s one of the best indoor things you can do while in North Carolina‘s Bull City and it’s also recognized as one of the best in the US.

 However, there’s more to it than just being a great place to visit and be entertained.
 Let us take you through nine reasons we think you should spend time at DPAC and its surroundings in Durham, even though you already know you should!